Otitis Externa (cont.)

 - Find a local Ear, Nose, & Throat Doctor in your town

 Swimmer's ear is a treatable condition that usually resolves quickly with appropriate treatment.
 Most often, swimmer's ear can be easily treated with antibiotic ear drops.
+The doctor may advise using a wick to administer medication while the ear canal is swollen.
 Chronic swimmer's ear may require more intensive treatment.
 Swimmer's ear typically does not have any long-term or serious complications.